jonabc/linked-project-columns/README.md

 Filters mirrored cards based on the displayed card content.
 Issue/PR titles is evaluated when they are linked as cards, otherwise the card's note text is used.

 Content filters use partial, case insensitive comparisons when determining which cards to mirror.
 Content filter inputs can contain multiple filters separated by commas (`'first, second'`), and will be mirrored if any content matches are found (i.e. `OR` logic).
 Content filters containing commas must be wrapped in quotes (`'first, second, "matching, with a comma"'`)

+**state_filter**

+Filters mirrored cards based on linked issue or PR state.
+Note cards do not have a state, and will never be filtered based on this input.
+Must be one of:
+- `open`
+- `closed`